 A domain name is a vital element in starting a business.
 However, you can buy a domain name for other reasons.
-Buying a domain name isn’t hard.
+Purchasing a domain name isn’t hard.
 You simply need to brainstorm different options, check the available options, and register one of the available options.

 You also have to select a reputable domain registrar.
 If you are unsatisfied with the service, you can transfer your domain name to a new registrar.

-Remember, when buying a domain name go through the checkout page for any extra paid feature turned on by default.
+Remember, when buying a domain name, go through the checkout page for any extra paid feature turned on by default.
 Once you are satisfied with the page, make the payment, and the domain name is yours!